transferzero/api-documentation/_docs/payout-details.md

 ## USD::Bank

-For USD to USD bank payments in Nigeria please use:
+For USD bank payments in Nigeria please use:

 {% capture data-raw %}
 ```javascript